anithag09/FinalProject/README.md

 - **Mean Absolute Error (MAE)**
 - **R-squared (R²)**

 Special attention was given to performance during holiday weeks, as these periods are critical for sales forecasting.
+Simulated the sales with and withour markdowns.

 ## Installation
 To run this project, follow these steps:

-1. Clone the repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/anithag09/FinalProject.git
    ```